salte-auth/salte-auth/docs/usage/getting-started.md

 #### I need all the features!

-If you're worried about SSO (Single Sign-On) then an OpenID Connect Provider like [Auth0](https://github.com/salte-auth/auth0), [Azure](https://github.com/salte-auth/azure), etc. are probaby your best bet.
+If you're worried about SSO (Single Sign-On) then an OpenID Connect Provider like [Auth0](https://github.com/salte-auth/auth0), [Azure](https://github.com/salte-auth/azure), etc. are probably your best bet.

 #### I'm not made of money!